 Focus on phone number, SIN, bank account, housing, healthcare eligibility, and a basic budget.
 These unlock most other tasks.

-Does my French credit history count in Canada?+
+Does my international credit history count in Canada?+

 Usually not as a Canadian credit score.
 Some institutions may review foreign history separately, but Canadian credit history normally starts with Canadian credit activity.